mohsani/Geometry/README.md

 # Geometry
-Geometry project for OOD which includes diffrent with geometric shapes.
+Geometry project for OOD which includes different geometric shapes.